PriscillaLartey/PriscillaLartey/README.md

-## Hello and welcome to my Github profile.
+## Hello and welcome to my Github profile📌📌.
 I'm Priscilla Naadu Lartey, a dedicated data scientist with a passion for discovering insights through data and building machine learning models.
 My focus lies in machine learning and its applications.